Deaod/VoteSys/README.md

 #### DefaultPreset

 Specifies the preset thats selected by default should the server not know what preset was voted last.
+Uses a [full preset name](#full-preset-name).
 If empty, the first detected preset will be selected as default preset.

 Empty by default.